Roseanna329/UBC-ENM-Workshop-Fall-2016/Day1/Day1_Tutorial.md

 Make sure that by tomorrow you have:
 1) A clean version of the subset of occurrence records assigned to you.
 2) At least the four bioclim and one wetness raster projected and cropped (you should be able to stack the rasters, if not, something has gone wrong).
-Clean up your Environmental\_Layers folder by move everything except these final rasters to a subfolder called "Temp".
+Clean up your Environmental\_Layers folder.
+Make a "Temp" subfolder and move everything except these final rasters to this folder.

 ##### ADVANCED CHALLENGE: